rvente/Templates/Triangle-Fire-APSA-Paper/README.md

 use its reference when citing in your paper, just as I do.

 Latex generates a ton of auxiliary files as you can see.
-You can get rid of them by running `make clear`
+You can get rid of them by running `make clear`.

-Running `make pdf-only` does what it says
+Running `make pdf-only` does what it says.

 ```bash
 main: